What is a PPA?: Power Purchase Agreements explained

 We help businesses like yours plan, prioritise, and deliver strategies that will minimise energy rates, maximise energy efficiency, and maximise generation and storage opportunities.

-And, to make sure that you’re always kept abreast of your energy consumption and spend, Leading Edge Energy also provides real-time monitoring and reporting solutions that help our clients pinpoint opportunities and monitor the performance of the solutions being carried out.
+And to make sure that you’re always kept abreast of your energy consumption and spending, Leading Edge Energy also provides real-time monitoring and reporting solutions that help our clients pinpoint opportunities and monitor the performance of the solutions being carried out.

 Start taking steps against energy cost volatility.
-Contact Leading Edge Energy‘s energy management consultants today for an obligation-free evaluation of your business energy costs.
-Call us today on 1300 852 770 or email us on hello@leadingedgeenergy.com.au
+Contact Leading Edge Energy‘s energy management consultants today for an obligation-free evaluation of your business’ energy costs.
+Call us today on 1300 852 770 or email us at hello@leadingedgeenergy.com.au

 Leading Edge Energy is proud to be a signatory of the National Customer Code for Energy Brokers, Consultants and Retailers.